Swiss Armed Forces

-The regulations of the Swiss militia system stipulate that the soldiers keep their own personal equipment, including all personally assigned weapons, at home (until 2007 this also included ammunition), or in an armoury.
+The regulations of the Swiss militia system stipulate that the soldiers keep their own personal equipment, including all personally assigned weapons, at home or in an armoury; until 2007 this also included ammunition.
 Compulsory military service applies to all male Swiss citizens, with women serving voluntarily.
 Males usually receive initial orders at the age of 18 for military conscription eligibility screening.
 About two-thirds of young Swiss men are found suitable for service, while alternative service exists for those found unsuitable.
-Annually, approximately 20,000 persons are trained in basic training for 18 weeks (23 weeks for special forces).
+Annually, approximately 20,000 persons undergo basic training for 18 weeks (23 weeks for special forces).

-The reform "Army XXI" replaced the previous model "Army 95" and was adopted by popular vote in 2003, reducing manpower from 400,000 to about 200,000 personnel, with 120,000 receiving periodic military training and 80,000 reservists who have completed their total military training requirements.
+In 2003, the reform "Army XXI" replaced the previous model "Army 95" and was adopted by popular vote, reducing manpower from 400,000 to about 200,000 personnel, with 120,000 receiving periodic military training and 80,000 reservists who have completed their total military training requirements.
 A further reform effective in 2018 heralded the reduction of forces to 100,000 members.